Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 Outside in the streets of Marrakech

 I didn’t have it half as bad as Dave’s hammam.
-When they finally came to get him, he was lead in his loincloth, to a plastic massage table where he was sanded and scrubbed and slapped around in like a wet fish until there wasn’t a scale left on his body.
+When they finally came to get him, he was led in his loincloth, to a plastic massage table where he was sanded and scrubbed and slapped around like a wet fish until there wasn’t a scale left on his body.

 The male masseurs are tougher on the guys.
 Dave’s skin was stinging as they constantly poured hot water over his body.
 He was alarmed when he opened his eyes and saw his skin peeling away.
 Could there be that many layers coming off or is it just the soap?
 It’s better to close your eyes and pretend you didn’t see anything.